Need to know

 If you had a visa in your lost or stolen passport, you'll need to contact the nearest embassy or consulate of the country in question to ask whether you should apply for a replacement.

 If your passport is stolen, you must report it asap to the Australian Passport Office.
 And you may need to file a police report to make a claim on travel insurance.

 Your passport is an extremely valuable document – not just to you, but to identity thieves too.

 - Keep your passport in a secure place when at home.

-- When you're travelling, store it in a hotel safe if there's one available – don't leave it lying around in your hotel room.
+- When you're travelling, store it in a hotel safe if there is one – don't leave it lying around your hotel room.

 Be prepared for passport loss

 No matter how careful you are, sometimes you're just unlucky.
 Being prepared with the necessary information and documents could mean jumping through fewer hoops, and getting back to enjoying your holiday much sooner.